“I Have Some Questions…”

 CCC is actively involved in a variety of overseas missions with yearly short-term missions trips to Haiti and Honduaras.
 We have strong local connections with The Bridge Ministry and International Students, Inc. We also support Charlottesville Abundant Life Ministries, Young Life, andThe Pregnancy Centers of Central Virigina, among others.

-We are a member of an organization of approximately twenty other churches of like faith and practice called Grace Network, which provide accountability and fellowship among the leaders of member churches.
+We are a member of e4 Partnership, an organization with other churches of like faith and practice.
+This group provides accountability and fellowship among the leaders of member churches.
+The purpose of e4 is to willingly serve each other’s interests so that all will grow up into vibrant maturity and fruitful kingdom mission.

 We believe that the Holy Spirit fills each believer with gifts of various expressions for the encouragement of the whole body.
 We believe that these gifts, listed in Romans 12 and 1 Corinthians 12-14, remain active today in God’s people.
 In large gatherings, we have placed the expression of some public utterances (prophecy, tongues, words of knowledge) under the direction of our church elders.
 Thus, if someone has a prophetic word for the church family, he or she will share it with the service leader before proceeding to speak.